DatavenueLiveObjects/vantiq-getting-started/README.md

 In Routing keys tab, click on “Add”.
 Fill the routing key filter with “~event.v1.data.new.#”, for the targetFifo you just created.
-(All data coming to LiveObjects will be forwarded on the Fifo).
+(All data coming to Live Objects will be forwarded on the Fifo).
 Then Click on “Create Binding”.